integralfx/MemTestHelper/DDR4 OC Guide.md

     5. You can now use the shortcut to instantly start Prime95 with the settings provided.
 * [randomx-stress](https://github.com/00-matt/randomx-stress/releases) - Can be used to test FCLK stability.
 * ~~[(DEPRECATED) MemTestHelper](https://github.com/integralfx/MemTestHelper/releases) - HCI memtest launcher.~~
-### Avoid
-* I wouldn't recommend AIDA64 memory test and [Memtest64](https://forums.anandtech.com/threads/techpowerups-memtest-64-is-it-better-than-hci-memtest-for-determining-stability.2532209/) as they are both not very good at finding memory errors.
 ### Comparison
 [Comparison](https://imgur.com/a/jhrFGhg) between Karhu RAMTest, TM5 with the extreme config and GSAT.
   * TM5 is the fastest and most stressful by quite a margin, though I have had instances where I would pass 30 mins of TM5 but fail within 10 mins of Karhu.
 Another user had a similar experience.
 YMMV.